The Heyer organ of the St-Peter church

 Inauguration by the late Jean BOYER.

-The front, sheltering the gravest pipes of the Open Diapason is made of two plate-faces of twelve pipes between three towers of 5 pipes each.
+The front, sheltering the lowest pipes of the Open Diapason is made of two plate-faces of twelve pipes between three towers of 5 pipes each.
 The highest being in the centre.
 Each tower has a finely sculpted base.
 The sky-blue vault offers a beautiful setting to this classical case that was often made in France during the second part of the XVIII century.

 The front of the case is made of oakwood ; the back,the sides and the ceiling are made of pinewood.